California College Promise Grant

 - Disability accommodations not received in a timely manner

-- Special consideration factors for CalWORKs, EOPS, DSPS and veteran students
+- Special consideration factors for CalWORKs, EOPS, Accommodation Service Center (formerly DSPS), and veteran students

-NOTE: Foster youth and former foster youth (age 24 years and younger) are not subject to loss of the CCP Grant Fee Waiver under these regulations.
+NOTE: Foster youth and former foster youth (age 24 years and younger) are not subject to loss of the California College Promise Grant Fee Waiver under these regulations.

 How to appeal

-Students meeting one of the above criteria would appeal by submitting a CCP Grant Fee Waiver appeal form with Enrollment Services.
+Students meeting one of the above criteria would appeal by submitting a California College Promise Grant Fee Waiver appeal form with Enrollment Services.
 Complete the appeal form and attach a personal statement, supporting documentation and a current Comprehensive Educational Plan.

 Students will be notified via email of their approval or denial.
-If approved, the CCP Grant Fee Waiver will be added to the student’s award if otherwise eligible.
+If approved, the California College Promise Grant Fee Waiver will be added to the student’s award if otherwise eligible.